boneskull/buggin/README.md

 `buggin` _prepends_ a listener to both the [Process.uncaughtException](https://nodejs.org/dist/latest-v12.x/docs/api/process.html#process_event_uncaughtexception) and [Process.unhandledRejection](https://nodejs.org/dist/latest-v12.x/docs/api/process.html#process_event_unhandledrejection) events.
 If one of these events is emitted _with an `Error` argument_, `buggin` will:

-1. Make a naive attempt to check whether the `stack` prop of the `Error` contains your package's main module or custom entry point.
-2. Print a notification to `STDERR` and a link to the "new issue" page.
+1. Print a notification to `STDERR` and a link to the "new issue" page.
 If the user's terminal supports it, the URL will be displayed as a clickable link, with the requisite querystring hidden; otherwise the entire URL (with query string) will be displayed for the user to copy/paste.
-3. `buggin` disables _all_ of its listeners (including this one).
+2. `buggin` disables _all_ of its listeners (including this one).
-4. `buggin` makes a choice:
+3. `buggin` makes a choice:
    1. If there's no other listener _which was not added by `buggin`_ for the emitted event, the error...
       1. ...if an uncaught exception, will be _rethrown on the next tick_ out of `buggin`'s listener.
       2. ...if an unhandled rejection, will be _re-rejected_ from the handler.